Pleochism/pylor/DOCS.md

-Rester
+Pylor
 ======

-Rester is primarily a server-side API helper that wraps [ExpressJS](www.expressjs.com) to add a simpler endpoint definition system, endpoint dogfooding and roles & permissions.
-Rester is used for all API operations in an Acacia application.
+Pylor is primarily a server-side API helper that wraps [ExpressJS](www.expressjs.com) to add a simpler endpoint definition system, endpoint dogfooding and roles & permissions.
+Pylor is used for all API operations in an Acacia application.

-Rester can also be used on the client-side to perform permission checks.
+Pylor can also be used on the client-side to perform permission checks.

-Initialising Rester
+Initialising Pylor
 -------------------

-Rester must be initialised before it can be used.
+Pylor must be initialised before it can be used.
 It only needs to be initialised once, so you'll typically do this during app startup.

 ```javascript